If you’re looking for a pumpkin roll that is not dense, sticky, or too sweet, then this pumpkin roll recipe is your answer!

 - Place the mixing bowl in your stand mixer with the whisk attachment.
 Whisk on high speed for about 5 – 6 minutes.
 The eggs should at least triple in size.

 - To check if the egg mixture is at the right consistency, take some of the egg mixture with your whisk attachment and create some ribbons on the surface.
-The ribbons should remain on the surface and not immediately disappear.
+The ribbons should remain on the surface for a few seconds and not immediately disappear.

 - Sift the dry ingredients evenly over the surface of the egg mixture.
 Make sure it's sifted evenly, so that the flour doesn't collect at one spot and sink to the bottom.